 Asakusa Tobu Hotel is a great hotel to explore the Asakusa area and beyond with two subway stations close by – Tawaramachi 350m away or Asakusa 550m away.
 There are shops and restaurants close by, with Nakamise shopping street less than a 10 minute walk away, and the area is filled with temples and other sights to explore.

-This modern hotel with spacious rooms make it one of the best hotels for families in Tokyo who want to experience Japan, yet still have a relaxing haven to come home to at the end of a day sightseeing.
+This modern hotel with spacious rooms is one of the best for families in Tokyo who want to experience Japan yet still have a relaxing haven to come home to at the end of a day sightseeing.

 What’s not to love?

-This is one of the more expensive hotels in this guide, you have to weigh up the additional space and modern amenities to see if it works with your families budget.
+This is one of the more expensive hotels in this guide.
+You have to weigh the additional space and modern amenities to see if it fits your family’s budget.

 Summary